cert-manager/website/content/en/docs/configuration/external.md

 project.
 A list of known external issuer projects that are maintained by their authors are as follows:

-# Issuers that Honour Approval
+# Issuers compatible with the CertificateRequest Approval

 There are currently no external issuers that honour [approval](../../concepts/certificaterequest/#approval).

-# Issuers that do NOT Honour Approval
+# Issuers ignoring the CertificateRequest Approval

 A list of known external issuer projects that are maintained by their authors are as follows.
-These issuers do _not_ honour [approval](../../concepts/certificaterequest/#approval).
+These issuers do **not** honour [approval](../../concepts/certificaterequest/#approval).

 - [step-issuer](https://github.com/smallstep/step-issuer): Used to request